 The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO_2) emissions based on standardised assumptions about occupancy and energy use.
 The higher the rating the less impact it has on the environment.

 Addendum

-This dwelling may have narrow cavities and may be exposed to wind driven rain and so requires further investigation to determine which type of cavity wall insulation is best suited.
-The property also requires further consideration of how to access the walls for installation of cavity wall insulation.
+This dwelling may be exposed to wind driven rain and so requires further investigation to determine which type of cavity wall insulation is best suited.